-Stay active, healthy and safe at home while learning martial arts with our Virtual Web Special:
+Stay active, healthy and safe at home or onsite while learning martial arts with our Web Special:

-Karate: New students, ages 4 & up, can get started with a virtual 1 on 1 private introductory lesson and then 2 weeks’ access to our digital learning platform which includes:
+Karate: New students, ages 5 & up, can get started with a virtual 1 on 1 private introductory lesson and then 2 weeks’ of onsite or online classes.
+Your trial membership includes:

-- Live virtual classes taught at specific times during the day (up to 6 days/week)
+- Online classes taught live via Zoom at specific times during the day (up to 6 days/week)

 - On demand recordings of each class that can be accessed at your convenience.
 Class recordings are usually posted the next day and we keep 1 week of recordings available at all times.

 - Additional digital content to enhance your training.

 “Martial arts offer something for all ages.
 They help preschoolers develop social skills and improve their attention spans; they give grade-schoolers and teenagers a confidence boost while teaching self-control; and they leave parents with greater stamina, improved endurance, and a trimmer, toned body.” -Prevention Magazine-